bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Trigger Video Input (Network Link - Beta) | Trigger a specific Video Input by name Custom Action (Network Link - Beta) | Send custom JSON to custom endpoint (Advanced use only)

+## Optional (Beta) Leader-Follower Feature
+You can optionally configure a second connection to a "Follower" ProPresenter 7 computer to have the module automatically forward slide trigger and clears actions to the Follower as you click on slides (or use clear actions) on the main ProPresenter computer (The Leader).
+This emulates the old Pro6 Master-Control module.
+It's not complete as some actions cannot be captured by the module to forward to the Follower (the remote protocol does not send notifications for every action - but as it improves, this module will be updated).
+For now basic slide triggers and some clear actions do work. - This won't really be updated any further as there is now a much better "Network Link" feature in Pro7.8+